caymanbum/press/communication/quick.md

 # Work Order: Build the Press Markdown Website

+Customers if you are looking for all your operational stuff to [business](../business.md).

 ## Objective

 Set up a lightweight website that dynamically publishes the contents of this Git repository: